Become a Yoast SEO pro:

 • The Google preview

-When you write a post or page for your website, checking these four elements should be the bare minimum before publishing a post.
-If you want to optimize a post fully, we’d advise following the steps described in this blog post checklist.
+When you write a post or page for your website, checking these four elements should be the bare minimum before publishing your content.
+If you have more time and want to fully optimize a post, we’d advise following the steps described in this blog post checklist.

 The focus keyphrase